AntoineLevanen/tp_multithreading/README.md

 Define a BaseManager to manage Python Queues

 ### src/boss.py
-Boos class that make jobs and put them in the corresponding queue
+Boss class that make jobs and put them in the corresponding queue

 ### src/minion.py
 Minion class that take a job, execute the job and put the time taken by the job in a result queue